cottand/multi-paxos/report.md

 We also wrote a testing suite that unit tests for certain modules of our implementation.
 This has allowed us to be more confident in making changes as we ensured we were not breaking things elsewhere.
-We were however not able to unit test every module due to their nature which made then difficult to test.
+Unit testing every module was however not possible due to the distributed atchitecture of the application

-## Correctness of the System
+## Correctness of the System, Outputs and Findings

-We have run our program under various scenarios, of which the outputs can be found under the `outputs` directory.
+We have run our program under several scenarios, of which the outputs can be found under the `outputs` directory.

-We ran two experiments with 2 servers and 5 clients under low load, with and without livelock prevention.
-The bulk of the experiment is done with 5 servers and 5 clients, tested under low, high and very high load, with and without livelock prevention and also with and without a server crashing.
+> We call 'livelock prevention' the implementation described above, where a leader backs off if no other leader is preempting it.

+We ran several experiments:
+- With 2 servers, 5 clients, on low load
+  - With livelock prevention
+  - Without livelock prevention
+- With 5 servers, 5 clients
+  - With livelock prevention
+    - Low load
+    - High Load
+    - High load, where a server artifically crashes mid execution
+    - Very high load
+  - Without livelock prevention
+    - Low load
+    - High Load
+    - Very high load

 First off we notice that using 2 servers generally gives better performance than using 5 servers.
-This is because it is to coordinate the leaders into getting a majority with 2 leaders rather than 5, where more messages need to get exchanged and more preemptions will occur.
-An other factor is that more livelocking occurs with more servers (*I THINK????*).
+This is because the majority required to achieve consensus is smaller, so there is less overhead.

 Without livelock prevention we can almost manage low loads but then very little work gets done under high and very high load.
-This is due to the fact that under higher workloads, leaders are competing more to get their ballots adopted so livelock occurs with a higher probability.
+This is due to the fact that under higher workloads, leaders are competing more to get their ballots adopted so livelock occurs with a higher probability, and thus more often.

 On the other hand, adding livelock prevention significantly improves performance and reliability.
 We are able to manage high loads and even very